denise-schaefer/micro-frontends/README.md

 ### search

 * client
-** provides container stuff, like rendering search tabs or search results ** calls search callback on active search provider
+    * provides container stuff, like rendering search tabs or search results
+    * calls search callback on active search provider
-** handles search errors, search fallback and merges suggestions from all search providers
+    * handles search errors, search fallback and merges suggestions from all search providers

 * server
-** delivers client js, could be a CDN as well
+    * delivers client js, could be a CDN as well

-### product, content
+### product

 * client
-** provides components to render search results and search tabs ** could implement filter and use fetchData callback to re-execute search
+    * provides components to render search results and search tabs
+    * could implement filter and use fetchData callback to re-execute search

 * server
-** delivers client js, could be a CDN as well
+    * delivers client js, could be a CDN as well
+    * could provide REST-API in real world use case

+### content
+same as product

 ### composer

 * server
-** central unit that receives browser request and return html document ** includes all scripts
+    * central unit that receives browser request and return html document
+    * includes all scripts
-** may or may not fetch initial data and could be used for server side rendering
+    * may or may not fetch initial data and could be used for server side rendering

 ## Slides